Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Polarimetry

-In \autoref{fig:qu_continuum}, we depict our adopted maximum ISP contribution in the $q-u$ plane, along with the continuum polarization measurements we obtained from MOPTOP and SPOL data.
-While most of these continuum data have polarization values larger than our ISP estimate, the last few data points during the plateau phase (from +26.41 to 31.57 days) lie very close to the origin of the $q-u$ plane ($\sim 0.05 \%$ for both $q$ and $u$).
-These values are significantly smaller than the ISP upper limit of $0.35\%$, which suggests that the actual ISP contribution might be much lower than the value we calculated using extinction.
+In \autoref{fig:qu_continuum}, we present the ISP-corrected continuum polarization measurements we obtained from MOPTOP, SPOL, \citet{Singh_2024_23ixfPol}, and \citet{Vasylyev_2023} data.
+While most of these continuum data show intrinsic polarization values, the last few data points during the plateau phase (from +26.41 to 31.57 days) lie very close to the origin of the $q-u$ plane ($\sim 0.05 \%$ for both $q$ and $u$) as expected during the photospheric phase.